 Documentation: Students must provide official documentation from the organization where they completed their hours.
 Students must complete an “A” hour form and attach it to printed documentation of hours worked.
 To be accepted, the documentation must be on the letterhead of the non-profit agency or must be a printed copy of an email from a supervisor of the non-profit agency (sent from the agency’s email server).

-Special Items: Freshmen Freshmen will complete their “A” hours through activities coordinated in their religion classes.
+Special Items: During their freshman year, students will complete their “A” hours through activities coordinated in their religion classes.
 Seniors: During their senior year, students will focus at least half of their required hours with a specific service organization or in a specific area of service (elderly, homeless, disabled).
 From this experience, students will prepare their Senior Service Project, a research presentation which is intended to draw out and demonstrate the spiritual, social, and academic skills which are the hallmarks of a St. Michael graduate.
 Please consult the Senior Service Project Manual for details.

 A Hours: “Gospel Mission Hours”